 Comments of mine are enclosed in [square brackets].

-A plain text transcript of this document is available here.
+A digital scan of the original photocopy I have is here, and a plain text transcript of this document is available here..

 Little is known of 'Early Mans' activities within the valley of the River Rother.
 Much of the evidence is buried and we can only speculate.
 From time to time some evidence is unearthed, which helps to create our picture of places, events and people within the area surrounding Bedgreave Mill.

 This is an attempt to put in a reasonable order what is known about the area.
 The information only touches the surface of many areas of study - leaving avenues for further investigation into the Historical and Geographical development of the Rud-whr.

 The River Rother is said to have had its name from Rud-whr (red water), probably from its being impregnated with iron in some parts of its channel.
 It rises from Rother Spring, in the village of Pilsey, and then runs to Padley Wood, by North Wingfield Church, and joins the Hipper at Chestefield flowing North Easterly towards the country park.
 In the area being studied the low-lying nature of the land has resulted in rich soils with pockets of marshland.
 The surrounding high ground has formed important routeways for settlement from early times.